 The only hope for the future is that humanity embrace a period of shared, collective sacrifice — a path that the ‘Developed World’ must model, as we have been responsible for the largest amount of the pollution as well as promoting the consumerist lifestyle around the planet.
 Rather than some form of punishment, the sacrifice could be seen as an opportunity to strip ourselves back, to rebuild and embrace local community, to find our essence and connect with our soul.
 If we can marshal our resources to confront the ecological mega-crisis, we can define a path beyond it that integrates cradle-to-cradle principles, biomimicry, and other principles that are symbiotic with nature, eventually producing abundance for all, while enhancing the health of the biosphere.
 This is the call-to-action for this generation, the re-generation, the generation that re-thought and re-constructed how we lived in harmony with the planet.

 The estimate that 150-200 species are going extinct each day is on the high end of expert estimates.
-Estimates range from ~25-250.
-In any case, we’re in the midst of an extraordinarily high rate of extinction.
+There is wide disagreement on this number, and estimates range from <1-250.
+Only about 800 extinctions have actually been documented in the last 400 years, and the larger estimates are generated via computer modeling.
+In any case, we are in the midst of an unusually high rate of extinction.
+If you’re curious, here’s a fantastic article that goes into more detail as to why expert estimates of extinction rates vary so widely.

 By Schuyler Brown and Daniel Pinchbeck